 Visitors are welcome.
-To avoid disrupting classes and activities however, former students, friends and siblings of current students are recommended to visit on Fridays, Saturdays and Sundays.
+To avoid disrupting classes and activities however, former students, friends and siblings of current students should visit on Fridays, Saturdays and Sundays.
 Accommodation should be arranged privately (eg, in Flekke); visitors are not allowed to stay in the Student Village.

-We ask that students do not invite guests to the College during the first two months of the school year, when first and second year students are getting to know each other, and during the examination period stretching from thesecond half of April (when more intense preparations begin) to the end of term.
+We ask that students do not invite guests to the College during the first two months of the school year, when first and second year students are getting to know each other, and during the examination period stretching from the second half of April (when more intense preparations begin) to the end of term.

-Guests who do not intend to stay overnight should contact the Deputy Rektor well in advance.
-They can only visit after classes and must leave campus by 10pm.
+Visitors should contact the Deputy Rektor well in advance.
+They can only visit after classes and must leave campus by 22:00.
 Students should introduce visitors to their House Mentor.